 - The mattress should be very firm and should not sag under your baby’s weight.
 It should fit snugly, with no space between it and the crib walls.

-- The top of the crib rail should be at least 26 inches from the top of the mattress.
+- Raised crib sides should be at least 26 inches above the mattress support in its lowest position.
 Periodically lower the mattress as your child gets taller.

 - The headboards and footboards should be solid, with no decorative cutouts.
 Corner posts that could cause injury or snag clothing should be removed.